Tropical Warm Pool

-The Tropical Warm Pool (TWP) or Indo-Pacific Warm Pool is a mass of ocean water located in the western Pacific Ocean and eastern Indian Ocean which consistently exhibits the highest water temperatures over the largest expanse of the Earth's surface.
-Its intensity and extent appear to oscillate over a time period measured in decades.
+In oceanology, the Tropical Warm Pool (TWP) or Indo-Pacific Warm Pool (IPWP) is a mass of ocean water located in the western Pacific Ocean and eastern Indian Ocean which consistently exhibits the highest water temperatures over the largest expanse of the Earth's surface.
+Climate change and the Intertropical Convergence Zone have been increasingly affecting the warming of the IPWP.